harrisonlab/fusarium_species/README.md

 ### Aditional repositories

 For reference only.
-This fsp are included in the fusarium folder and data here might be duplicated.
+These fsp are included in the fusarium folder and data here might be duplicated.

 #### fusarium_ex_narcissus